CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    ![](images/a71.png)

-1. In a new browser tab paste the **endpoint** which you copied in previous task.
+1. In a new browser tab paste the **endpoint** which you copied in the previous task.

    ![](images/a67.png)